Sydney rape trial: Model tragically dies just weeks before man accused of attacking her faces court

 "I don't think you can ever really know what else people have going on when you learn they haven't told you everything."

-Ms Dudley said she was shattered by her friend's death but that she was "doing OK".
+Dudley said she was shattered by her friend's death but that she was "doing OK".

-"Dash was a beautiful girl and I'm more trying to take a different perspective and just stoked she got to be part of my life for the time that she was," Ms Dudley told news.com.au.
+"Dash was a beautiful girl and I'm more trying to take a different perspective and just stoked she got to be part of my life for the time that she was," Dudley told news.com.au.

 "Dasha was that one friend you had that never forgot your birthday or who would make you feel super special on it even if you didn't want to do anything.